 I think the best time to do this walking tour of Manhattan is in the shoulder seasons: March to May and September to October.
 I did this on the last day of April, and it was glorious!

-And if you are interested in more city walking tours, I did another one for Riga in Latvia – though this one is much shorter!
+And if you are interested in more NYC walking tours, I did another one for Lower Manhattan!